I'm a member

 Corneal CXL is performed with the photosensitizer riboflavin (vitamin B2) and ultraviolet-A (UVA) irradiation.
 A common CXL protocol removes about 8 mm of the central corneal epithelium under topical anesthesia to allow better diffusion of the photosensitizer riboflavin into the stroma.
 Following de-epithelialization, a solution with riboflavin is applied to the cornea (every 1-3 minutes for 30 minutes) until the stroma is completely penetrated.
 The cornea is then irradiated for 30 minutes with 370 nm UVA, a maximal wavelength for absorption by riboflavin, together with the continued application of riboflavin.
 The interaction of riboflavin and UVA causes the formation of reactive oxygen species, leading to additional covalent bonds (cross-linking) between collagen molecules that results in stiffening of the cornea.
 Theoretically, by using a homogeneous light source and absorption by riboflavin, the structures beyond a 400 micron thick stroma (endothelium, anterior chamber, iris, lens, and retina) are not exposed to a UV dose that is above the cytotoxic threshold.

 CXL is being evaluated primarily for corneal stabilization in patients with progressive corneal thinning, such as keratoconus.
 CXL may also have anti-edematous and antimicrobial properties.

 Keratoconus is a bilateral dystrophy that is characterized by progressive ectasia (paracentral steepening and stromal thinning) that impairs visual acuity.
-While frequently diagnosed at a young age, the progression of keratoconus is highly variable.
+While frequently diagnosed at a young age, the progression of keratoconus is variable.
 Initial treatment often consists of hard contact lenses.
 A variety of keratorefractive procedures have also been attempted, broadly divided into subtractive and additive techniques.
 Subtractive techniques include photorefractive keratectomy or LASIK, but in general, results of these techniques have been poor.
-Implantation of intrastromal corneal ring segments (see Implantation of Intrastromal Corneal Ring Segments medical policy) is an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for a penetrating keratoplasty.
-A penetrating keratoplasty (i.e., corneal grafting) is the last line of treatment.
+Implantation of intrastromal corneal ring segments (see Implantation of Intrastromal Corneal Ring Segments medical policy) is an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for penetrating keratoplasty.
+Penetrating keratoplasty (i.e., corneal grafting) is the last line of treatment.
 About 20% of patients with keratoconus will require corneal transplantation.
 All of these treatments attempt to improve the refractive errors, but are not disease modifying.
 In contrast, CXL has the potential to slow the progression of disease.